girishjjain/DevResx/scala.md

 ### Operators
 * Scala doesn't have any operators, but only methods.
 Statement c1 + c2 results in a call to the + method on c1 with c2 as an argument to the method call - that's c1.+(c2).
 * Scala doesn't define precedence on operators; it defines precedence on methods.
 The first character of methods is used to define precedence on methods.
 * Operators (methods) are ususally left associative i.e. o1 op o2 is same as o1.op(o2), unless they end with : in which case, they are right associative.
+For example: `val l = 1 :: Nil` the :: method (called "cons" operator) associates to the right.
+It is same as `val l = Nil.::(1)` (Nil is an instance of empty list).

 ### Scala REPL
-* The ```scala``` command can run in two modes, as an interactive shell or in batch mode.
+* The `scala` command can run in two modes, as an interactive shell or in batch mode.
 If we don't provide any arguments, the scala command brings up the interactive shell.
 However, if we provide a file name then it runs the code in it within a stand-alone JVM.
 You could provide a script file or a compiler-generated .class file.
 * To load an existing class in Scala REPL use :load FileName.scala
 * To enter paste mode use :paste and then press ^D to exit from paste mode
 * You can view the bytecode generated during the execution of the scala command using the -savecompiled option before the file name and the tool will save it to a JAR file

 ### SBT (Scala Build Tool)
-* ```sbt``` is Scala build tool
+* `sbt` is Scala build tool
 * sbt minus any arguments starts sbt shell
 * sbt shell has command prompt so you can run commands like `compile` and `run`
 * To start console for current project, run `console` command